Sailing: Drag predominance (parachute mode)

 Spinnaker set for a broad reach, generating both lift, with separated flow, and drag.

 Spinnaker cross-section trimmed for a broad reach showing transition from boundary layer to separated flow where vortex shedding commences.

 Symmetric spinnaker while running downwind, primarily generating drag.

-Symmetric spinnaker cross-section with following apparent wind, showing vortex shedding.
+Symmetrical spinnaker cross-section with following apparent wind, showing vortex shedding.

 Wind variation with height and time

-Wind speed increases with height above the surface; at the same time, wind speed may vary over short periods of time as gusts.
+Wind speed increases with height above the surface; at the same time, it may vary over short periods as gusts.

 Wind shear affects sailing craft in motion by presenting a different wind speed and direction at different heights along the mast.
-Wind shear occurs because of friction above a water surface slowing the flow of air.
+Wind shear occurs because of friction above a water surface, slowing the flow of air.
 The ratio of wind at the surface to wind at a height above the surface varies by a power law with an exponent of 0.11-0.13 over the ocean.
 This means that a 5 m/s wind at 3 m above the water would be approximately 6 m/s at 15 m above the water.
 In hurricane-force winds with 40 m/s at the surface the speed at 15 m would be 49 m/s This suggests that sails that reach higher above the surface can be subject to stronger wind forces that move the centre of effort on them higher above the surface and increase the heeling moment.
 Additionally, apparent wind direction moves aft with height above water, which may necessitate a corresponding twist in the shape of the sail to achieve attached flow with height.

-Gusts may be predicted by the same value that serves as an exponent for wind shear, serving as a gust factor.
+Gusts may be predicted using the same value that serves as the exponent for wind shear, acting as a gust factor.
 So, one can expect gusts to be about 1.5 times stronger than the prevailing wind speed (a 10-knot wind might gust up to 15 knots).
-This, combined with changes in wind direction suggest the degree to which a sailing craft must adjust sail angle to wind gusts on a given course.
+This, combined with changes in wind direction, suggests the degree to which a sailing craft must adjust its sail angle to wind gusts on a given course.

 Hull physics

 Waterborne sailing craft rely on the design of the hull and keel to provide minimal forward drag in opposition to the sails' propulsive power and maximum resistance to the sails' lateral forces.
 In modern sailboats, drag is minimized by control of the hull's shape (blunt or fine), appendages, and slipperiness.
-The keel or other underwater foils provide the lateral resistance to forces on the sails.
-Heeling increases both drag and the ability of the boat to track along its desired course.
+The keel and other underwater foils provide lateral resistance to the forces on the sails.
+Heeling increases both drag and the boat's ability to track along its desired course.
 Wave generation for a displacement hull is another important limitation on boat speed.